-The actuarial value of promised retirement benefits at the accounting date, calculated in line with International Accounting Standard 19 Employee Benefits (IAS 19) assumptions, is estimated to be £222m (2012: £184m).
+The actuarial value of promised retirement benefits at the accounting date, calculated in line with the International Accounting Standard 19 Employee Benefits (IAS 19) assumptions of Orkney Islands Council, is estimated to be £251m at 31 March 2014 (2013: £222m).
 This figure is used for statutory accounting purposes by Orkney Islands Council Pension Fund and complies with the requirements of IAS 26 Accounting and Reporting by Retirement Benefit Plans.
-The assumptions underlying the figure are detailed in the Actuarial Statement - see Annex 1.
+The assumptions underlying the figure are shown below.
 The figure is only prepared for the purposes of IAS 26 and has no validity in other circumstances.
 In particular, it is not relevant for calculations undertaken for funding purposes and setting contributions payable to the Fund.